lauradeltoro-15/foodies-app-project/README.md

 # _Foodies App

 _foodies App is a Desktop Web Application for cooking and meal planning.

+# Features

 It has the following functionalities:
   - Search new recipes with many filters.
 By dish name, by ingredients (what is left on your fridge?) or by nutritional values.
   - See similar recipes to the ones you are seeing.
   - Add them to favourites.
 In your account, you will find all these recipes, you can edit or delete them, or even add new ones.